jobbrIO/jobbr/src/Execution/Forked/README.md

 ### Configuration

 If you want to configure the runtime, please pass an instance of a `RuntimeConfiguration` to the constructor.
 The runtime supports the following configuration properties.

 #### JobType Search Hint

 Since the Job is registered by its CLR-Name, the runtime needs to find the related type before instantiating it.
 The type is queried with the following strategies

-1. Treat the name as full quelified and try to activate
+1. Treat the name as full qualified and try to activate
-2. Enummerate all types from the `JobTypeSearchAssembly` if provided and match against the Job name
+2. Enumerate all types from the `JobTypeSearchAssembly` if provided and match against the Job name
-3. Enummerate all currently loaded assemblies and try to find the job there
+3. Enumerate all currently loaded assemblies and try to find the job there
 4. Load all referenced (and not yet loaded assemblies) and query again for the job

 **Example**